Microsoft OneNote: Overview

-Its multi-user capability allows offline paragraph-level editing with later synchronization and merging.
-This allows collaboration among multiple individuals in a notebook when they are offline.
+Its multi-user capability allows offline editing with later synchronization and merging.
 More than one person can work on the same page at the same time using OneNote as a shared whiteboard environment.

-On March 17, 2014, Microsoft released the OneNote cloud service API that enables third-party application developers to integrate the service into their apps.
+On March 17, 2014, Microsoft released the OneNote cloud service API, which allows third-party application developers to integrate the service into their apps.
 The API runs on Microsoft's globally available cloud and sends data from applications into the user's OneDrive.
-OneNote can perform optical character recognition on images of text and can render webpages as snapshot images.
+OneNote can render webpages as snapshot images.

 Microsoft also announced several new features in OneNote that use the service API: